Jerome-analyst/Excel-Project-Coffee-Shop-Insights-Batangas/README.md

 This case study highlights how accessible tools like Python, Excel, and the Google Maps API can turn simple questions into actionable insights.
 Coffee shops may be everywhere but data like this gives us the ability to truly understand **where**, **how popular**, and **why** they thrive.

+---

+## ⚠️ Disclaimer

+The data presented in this project was collected using the **Google Maps Places API** and publicly available information from Google Maps.
+It is intended for **educational and analytical purposes only**.

+- This project does **not** reflect personal opinions, direct surveys, or in-store visits.
+- Availability (Dine-In, Takeout, Delivery) is based on information shown on Google Maps and may not always be up to date or accurate.
+- All brand names, logos, and trademarks mentioned belong to their respective owners.

+> 📌 Always verify business details with official sources before making decisions based on this data.